jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

     Once we are sure our design is working correctly, we can then start to push the design through the flow.
 The ASIC flow requires Verilog RTL as an input, so we can use PyMTL3's automatic translation tool to translate PyMTL3 RTL models into Verilog RTL.

-We also generate waveforms in `.vcd` (Verilog Change Dump) format, and we use `vcd2saif` to convert these waveforms into per-net average activity factors stored in `.saif` format.
+ 2. We use Synopsys VCS to compile and run both 4-state RTL and gate-level simulations.
+These simulations help us to build confidence in our design as we push our designs through different stages of the flow.
+From these simulations, we also generate waveforms in `.vcd` (Verilog Change Dump) format, and we use `vcd2saif` to convert these waveforms into per-net average activity factors stored in `.saif` format.
 These activity factors will be used for power analysis.
+Gate-level simulation is an extremely valuable tool for catching bugs such as hold-time violations that cannot be caught in RTL simulation, and also provides an avenue for obtaining a more accurate power analysis than RTL simulation.

  2. We use Synopsys Design Compiler (DC) to synthesize our design, which means to transform the Verilog RTL model into a Verilog gate-level